 “My mission is to pioneer

-Patrick sits on the Innovation Team of the United Nations Secretary-General’s World Humanitarian Summit (WHS) and co-founded the Digital Humanitarian Network (DHN) with the UN, which has been described as one of the most innovative humanitarian initiatives in the past 10 years.
-Patrick also co-founded the International CrisisMappers Network and the award-winning Standby Task Force (SBTF), both early and notable pioneers of digital humanitarian action.
-In addition, Patrick is an internationally sought-out speaker, having given well over 200 talks in more than 20 countries across 6 continents.
+Patrick is an internationally sought-out speaker, having given well over 200 talks in more than 20 countries across 6 continents.
 He has spoken at the White House, UN, Google, Twitter, Harvard, Stanford, MIT, Skoll World Forum, Club de Madrid, Mobile World Congress, Web Summit, PopTech, National Geographic, Thinking Digital, TTI/Vanguard, SXSW, multiple TEDx’s and leading international UAV conferences.
-Patrick often serves on judging panels for international competitions, which have included GSMA’s Global Mobile Awards and UAE’s Drones for Good Award.
-He is a UNICEF Humanitarian Innovations Fellow, Rockefeller Foundation Fellow, PopTech Fellow and a National Geographic Emerging Explorer.
+Patrick served on the Innovation Team of the United Nations Secretary-General’s World Humanitarian Summit (WHS) and often serves on judging panels for international competitions, which have included GSMA’s Global Mobile Awards, UAE’s Drones for Good Award and the Airbus Cargo Drone Challenge.

-Patrick is also a distinguished scholar with a PhD from The Fletcher School of Law & Diplomacy, a Pre-Doctoral Fellowship from Stanford University, an MA from Columbia University and EAP from UC Berkeley.
+Patrick is also a distinguished scholar with a PhD from The Fletcher School of Law and Diplomacy, a Pre-Doctoral Fellowship from Stanford University, an MA from Columbia University and was a visiting student at UC Berkeley.
 In addition, Patrick was a Research Fellow at the Peace Research Institute, Oslo (PRIO) and holds certificates in Complexity Science from both the Santa Fe Institute (SFI) and the New England Complex Systems Institute (NECSI).
-He has given numerous guest lectures and has taught several professional, graduate and undergraduate courses.
+He has taught several professional, graduate and undergraduate courses.

 Patrick’s photography: A President Emerita of New York’s prestigious Museum of Modern Art (MoMA) once described Patrick’s aerial photography of Italy as “fascinating,” “wonderful,” and “like a montage by many a contemporary artist.”
+His photography has also been featured by National Geographic.
 All images here are copyrighted by Patrick Meier.
 They may be used freely for non-commercial purposes only and only if they are clearly credited to Patrick Meier and linked to iRevolutions.org.